anatolian/photogrammetry-object-scannner/README.md

 ## Installing and Running apk on the Android

-The app isn't on the google play store.
+The app isn't on the google play store at the moment.
 To debug the app, put the android phone/tablet in developer mode, and run from android studio.
 This will open the app.

 Alternatively, I'll add the actual .apk to this repo soon.
 If the .apk is downloaded from here, and not run via android studio, the following must be done:
 * allow 3rd party apps to run on the device (an option in "Security" tab of "Settings")